-•Limited detalisation.
-It is dealing with the mathematical complexity of realistic images representation (with shadows, light refraction, reflection etc.) and calculating all the images physical characteristics for rendering and building it in real time.

-•Skill and time requirements.
-Vector files can require more skill and time to create.

-•Limited web browsers support.
-Modern browsers focuses mainly on raster graphics.

-•Iincompatibility between vector graphics programs.
+- •Limited detalisation.
+It is dealing with the mathematical complexity of realistic images representation (with shadows, light refraction, reflection etc.) and calculating all the images physical characteristics for rendering and building it in real time. - Skill and time requirements.
+Vector files can require more skill and time to create. - Limited web browsers support.
+Modern browsers focuses mainly on raster graphics. - Iincompatibility between vector graphics programs.
 Vector graphics programs have different utilities for building and rendering vector images, among other factors.

-Tips on using vector and raster graphics format LOGO Vector.
-EPS: to be opened basically in any program and imported in formats required by end product.
-Printing PDF, EPS or TIFF: most frequently required by printing houses formats for delivering materials.
-For TIFF high resolution (size in pixels) proportionality to the size of the printed area are necessary.
-Office files: Word documents and PowerPoint presentations Most often images placed in are bitmaps: JPG and GIF and sometimes PNG.
-GIF and PNG maintain transparencies, which may be helpful to better space arranging.
-EMF is the best format for documents preparing printing, elements being able freely to scale, with maximum printing quality being ensured.
-Vector formats can be also used when there are no Photographs Projects (layouts) any photos Bitmaps only The best format is JPG.
-It allows to adjust the level of compression, that means the file quality to file size ratio.
-For printing photographs, it is best to have them in a format not containing lossy compression, e.g. TIF.
-Should be saved in the original format of the Graphics on WWW: files to be placed without processing on webpages program, in which they were created (e.g. PSD, PSP, AI or CDR), to enable editing them.
-Should be saved in formats supported by all browsers, such as JPG, GIF and PNG.
-For pasting graphics into the e-mail contents, including footers, JPG, GIF and PNG formats are also applied.
+Tips on using vector and raster graphics format • Vector.
+LOGO • EPS: to be opened basically in any program and imported in formats required by end product.
+Printing • PDF, EPS or TIFF: most frequently required by printing houses formats for delivering materials. • For TIFF high resolution (size in pixels) proportionality to the size of the printed area are necessary.
+Office files: Office files: • Most often images placed in are bitmaps: JPG GIF and sometimes PNG.
+GIF and PNG maintain Word documents transparencies, which may be helpful to better space and arranging.
+PowerPoint presentations • EMF is the best format for documents preparing printing, elements being able freely to scale, with maximum printing quality being ensured. •Vector formats can be also used when there are no any photos • Bitmaps only Photographs • The best format is JPG.
+It allows to adjust the level of compression, that means the file quality to file size ratio. • For printing photographs, it is best to have them in a format not containing lossy compression, e.g. TIF.
+Projects (layouts) • Should be saved in the original format of the program, in which they were created (e.g. PSD, PSP, AI or CDR), to enable editing them.
+Graphics on • Should be saved in formats supported by all WWW: browsers, such as JPG, GIF and PNG. • For pasting graphics into the a mail contents files to be placed • For pasting graphics into the e-mail contents, without processing including footers, JPG, GIF and PNG formats are on webpages also applied.

-1. It is always possible to make a raster file of any resolution from a vector file and not possible to convert the raster file in vector file.

-2. There are many more graphic raster, vector and mixed formats, the ones discussed above being just the most popular and most frequently used.
+- 1. It is always possible to make a raster file of any resolution from a vector file and not possible to convert the raster file in vector file. - 2.
+There are many more graphic raster, vector and mixed formats, the ones discussed above being just the most popular and most frequently used.